wizofe/chrom12/README.md

-## Biocomputing II

 ## Introduction

-This is the repository of the project blah blah
+This is the middle layer of the `chromosome 13` coursework for the class Bioinformatics 2 in Birkbeck College.
+Written by Ioannis Valasakis <code@wizofe.uk> and licensed under the GNU General Public License v3.